arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 - __RPi Relay Board__: it is a HAT that eases the control of high-voltage devices, featuring three channels, and photo coupling isolation.
 It helps provide safe device switching for various applications.

-- __Audio HAT__: is a HAT designed for high-quality audio playback and recording, equipped with both line-in and line-out stereo jacks, suitable for projects that require enhanced sound capabilities while maintaining a compact footprint.
+- __Audio HAT__: it is a HAT designed for high-quality audio playback and recording, equipped with both line-in and line-out stereo jacks, suitable for projects that require enhanced sound capabilities while maintaining a compact footprint.

 - __Automation HAT Pimoroni PIM213__: is a HAT designed to monitor and control automation setups with its relay, analog channels, input channels, and power outputs, making it ideal for home automation and industrial applications.